 In 2013, Ruth was voted the fifth most influential LGBT person in Britain in The Independent’s Pink List.

-Cathryn originally trained as a chartered account and insolvency practitioner.
+Cathryn originally trained as a chartered accountant and insolvency practitioner.
 She moved to a career in the voluntary sector a decade ago and has held senior finance and operations positions in several charities including Contact a Family and the London Symphony Orchestra.

 Cathryn is a Fellow of the Association of Chartered Certified Accountants.